alexxuyaowen/gofive/README.md

 - Allow multiple users to interact remotely in real time (expect maximum 2s of delay).
 - Users can create and join a room to have a private game, with Room 0 being the default public room.
   - An user can invite another person to join a room by either sending them an url link or giving them a room number.
-  - Edit the room number by either directly click on it or pressing the space bar in order to join a room.
+  - To join a room, simply edit the room number by either directly click on it or pressing the space bar.
   - A room number is an integer between 0 and 99999999; any invalid room number will be converted to 0.
 - Previous game is automatically resumed upon entering a room.
 - Game is saved automatically on each move.